xdk2mam/xdk2mam/http/README.md

 - xdk2mam-c (C Code to build and flash to your XDK)
 - xdk2mam-nodejs (Node code to start a listener server)
+- xdk2mam2-nodejs (Node code to start a listener server and publish to MAM2)

 # Instructions